nicklan/pnmixer/README.md

 Compilation and Install
 -----------------------
-Needed dependencies:
-- >=gtk+-3.12	(or >=gtk+-2.24 via --without-gtk3)
+Dependencies:
+- build:
+	- autoconf (for bootstrapping)
+	- automake (for bootstrapping)
+	- doxygen  (for documentation)
+	- graphviz (for documentation)
+	- gettext
+	- intltool
+	- pkg-config
+- build+runtime:
+	- alsa-lib	(aka libasound on some distros)
 	- glib-2
-- alsa-lib	(aka libasound on some distros)
+	- >=gtk+-3.12	(or >=gtk+-2.24 via `--without-gtk3`)
+	- libnotify	(optional, disable via `--without-libnotify`)
 	- libX11
-- libnotify	(optional, disable via --without-libnotify)
-- intltool	(build-time only)
-- gettext       (build-time only)
+- runtime suggestions (PNMixer can use a full mixer):
-- pkg-config	(build-time only)
+	- alsamixergui
-- autoconf	(build-time only)
+	- gnome-alsamixer
-- automake	(build-time only)
+	- xfce4-mixer

 To install this program cd to this directory and run:

     ./autogen.sh
     make
-    sudo make install
+    make install

 Documentation
 -------------
-Needed dependencies:
-- doxygen
-- graphviz

-To build the documentation, run:
+To build the documentation, make sure you have the [required dependencies](#compilation-and-install) and run:

     make doc